An Efficient Optimal Algorithm for the Successive Minima Problem: Complexity Analysis of the new algorithm

-In this subsection, we compare the complexity of Algorithm \ref{a:SMP} with the one, i.e., Algorithm 2, for the real SMP in \cite{DinKWZ15}.
+In this subsection, we show that Alg. \ref{a:SMP} is $\Omega(n)$ times faster than the SMP algorithm in \cite{DinKWZ15}.

-Note that two algorithms, which are respectively for real and complex SMPs, are proposed in \cite{DinKWZ15}.
-In this paper, we only developed an algorithm for real SMPs since an algorithm for complex SMPs can be similarly designed and we omit its details due to the limitation of spaces.
+Note that two algorithms, which are respectively for real and complex SMP's, were proposed in \cite{DinKWZ15}.
+In this paper, we only developed an algorithm for the real SMP since an algorithm for the complex SMP can be similarly designed and a general complex SMP can be easily converted into an equivalent real SMP.

-For better understand \cite[Alg.
+To better understand the real SMP algorithm in \cite{DinKWZ15}, i.e., \cite[Alg.
 2]{DinKWZ15}, we briefly review it here.
-It first employs the LLL reduction to reduce the SMP to the RSMP, then it solves the RSMP to get $\C^{\star}$, finally it returns $\A^{\star}=\Z\C^{\star}$, where $\Z$ is defined in \eqref{e:QRZ}.
-Similar to \cite[Alg.
-1]{FenSK13}, $\C^{\star}$ is obtained column by column in $N_t$ iterations.
-To be more concrete, the solution of the SVP \eqref{e:SVPR} forms the first column of $\C^{\star}$, and the integer vector which minimizes $\|\bbR\c\|_2$ over all the integer vectors $\c$ that are independent with the first $k-1$ columns of $\C^{\star}$ forms the $k$-th column of $\C^{\star}$ for $2\leq k\leq N_t$ (note that this problem is called a subspace avoiding problem in \cite{BloN07} \cite{BloN09}).
-These vectors are obtained by a modified Schnorr-Euchner algorithm in \cite{DinKWZ15}.
+It first performs the LLL reduction to $\H$, i.e., finding a unimodular matrix $\Z\in \mathbb{Z}^{n\times n}$ such that $\H\Z$ is LLL reduced.
+Then it performs QR factorization to $\H\Z$ to get an upper triangular matrix $\R$ to transforms the SMP on $\mathcal{L}(\H)$ to Problem \ref{P:RSMP}.
+Note that these two steps are equivalent to the first two steps of Alg. \ref{a:SMP}.
+Then it solves Problem \ref{P:RSMP} to get $\B^{\star}$.
+Finally it returns $\A^{\star}=\Z\B^{\star}$, where $\Z$ is defined in \eqref{e:QRZ}.
+As in \cite[Alg.
+1]{FenSK13}, $\B^{\star}$ is obtained column by column in $n$ iterations.
+To be more concrete, the solution of the SVP \eqref{e:SVPR} forms the first column of $\B^{\star}$; for $2\leq k\leq n$, the integer vector which minimizes $\|\bbR\b\|_2$ over all the integer vectors $\b$ that are independent with the first $k-1$ columns of $\B^{\star}$ forms the $k$-th column of $\B^{\star}$.
+These vectors are obtained by a modified Schnorr-Euchner algorithm \cite{DinKWZ15}.

-By the above analysis, one can see that its space complexity is also $\bigO(N_t^{2})$ spaces.
-So it has the same space complexity with Algorithm \ref{a:SMP}.
+By the above analysis, one can see that the memory complexity of \cite[Alg.
+2]{DinKWZ15} is also $\bigO(n^{2})$ space.
+So it has the same memory complexity as Alg. \ref{a:SMP}.